Privacy & Security

 • The safest method depends on your personal risk tolerance and how you balance cross-device access against data isolation.

-A passport is one of the most sensitive documents you own.
-It contains your full name, date of birth, passport number, and biometric data.
-Losing access to it at a border is stressful.
-Losing control of a digital copy to a breach is worse.
-Yet most people store digital copies somewhere convenient without thinking through the security implications.
+A passport is one of the most sensitive documents you own, containing your full name, date of birth, passport number, and biometric data.
+Losing access to it at a border is stressful, but losing control of a digital copy through a breach is a more serious concern that most people don't properly consider.
+Yet that's exactly why most people should think more carefully about where they store digital copies rather than simply choosing whatever feels most convenient.

 The three most common approaches (iCloud Photos, Google Photos, and dedicated encrypted apps) each offer a different balance of convenience and security.
 This article explains what each does, how they differ in protecting your data, and which might be right for your situation.